stevej2608/solid-realworld/README.md

 Visit [http://localhost:3000/](http://localhost:3000/)

-### VSCODE debugging
+#### VSCODE debugging

     pnpm dev

-Press F5 in VSCODE, a Chrome browser windows will open.
+Press F5 in VSCODE, a Chrome browser window will open.
 Set breakpoints as required.

 A debug template is included for Firefox.